-It is no wonder and should come as no surprise that so many people are completely confused about the difference the two, or even concluded that they are essentially the same thing.
+It is no wonder and should come as no surprise that so many people are completely confused about the difference between the two or even concluded that they are essentially the same thing.

-There is one very effective way of telling the difference between weather and climate, which was a brilliant explanation for me.
+There is one very effective way of telling the difference between weather and climate, which is a brilliant explanation of distinguishing between the two:

 "Climate is what you expect.
 Weather is what you get."

 That sums it up!
 This short statement can be explained as follows:

 Decades of weather data gathering and calculations help meteorologists to create a prediction of what the general weather conditions will be like during particular seasons or how it will change in the future.